karima-elhachimi/euri-exercises/topics/intro/system-setup/win/system-setup-win-dev.md

 If you're a front-end developer - the terminal is your friend.
 So lets make the best of it.

-- Install Windows 10 versie 18362.0 or hoger
+- Install Windows 10 version 18362.0 or higher

 - Install Windows terminal (preview): https://www.microsoft.com/nl-be/p/windows-terminal-preview/9n0dx20hk701